xzessmedia/UE4AM/README.md

 - write a blueprint actor class where you handle all functions needed, like registeraccount, login, etc. these functions communicate with your php script you wrote before

-This php framework will be free for all who are interested in, but you will have to write your own blueprint json communication script!
-I will offer the blueprint part for a minimum of money, soon!
-(between 20-50 EUR)